-Or you can peel and chop the lemongrass, which is what we do for this noodle dish.
-I remove the root, the green part and the tough outer leaves, then slice the bulb’s white part with the purple rings into very fine slices and chop them up.
+For the lemongrass noodles, we peel and finely chop it: remove the root, the green top and the tough outer leaves.
+Slice the white part with the purple rings into thin rounds, then chop finely.

 What can I add to the lemongrass noodles?